 - Was designed, established, and tested specifically for sexual and domestic violence service agencies

 Virginia launched the statewide project Documenting Our Work in 2009.
-Since the start of the project, 31,385 surveys have been collected from survivors across the Commonwealth.
+Since the start of the project, more than 30,000 surveys have been collected from survivors across the Commonwealth.
 From these surveys, we found that:

 - 91% of survivors received help meeting basic financial needs

 - 83% received help finding safe and affordable housing